marcfuhrer-com/rlm1-04/README.md

 The try-it out function can be found here: https://active-api-doc.p1-irm.bfh-web-labs.ch

-To have access to usage information, publishers simply can --TODO
+To have access to usage information, publishers simply can go to https://service.p1-irm.bfh-web-labs.ch/usage

 ## Subscriber